16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 The problem being, somehow if you dont blow your nose, it never goes away!
 I know, disgusting, but it taught me a valuable lesson – NEVER not have tissues in my bag.
 EVER!

-Grab yourself an 18 pack of travel tissues and don’t be me.
+Grab yourself an 18 pack and don’t be me.

 Some mornings are just plain difficult, and that mad dash for the train can mean things like putting on makeup, breakfast etc, just don’t happen.

-A travel makeup bag will solve at least half of these problems, whilst also helping keep your cosmetics organized, and make it easy to find what you need while on the move.
+A travel vanity case will solve at least half of these problems, whilst also helping keep your cosmetics organized, and make it easy to find what you need while on the move.

 Your bag should be compact yet easy to carry with plenty of internal pockets and dividers to keep things in their sectons and not moving around.